Six-Seven-Studios/Rust-Racers/README.md

   * Acceleration
   * Collisions
   * Slow down and speed up on different terrain
-* Camera tracking
-* One track and one car model
+* One map of size 5000px x 5000px and one car model

 ## Final Goals